Grandiosity: In narcissism

 Grandiose narcissism is a subtype of narcissism with grandiosity as its central feature, in addition to other agentic and antagonistic traits (e.g., dominance, attention-seeking, entitlement, manipulation).
 The term "narcissistic grandiosity" is sometimes used as a synonym for grandiose narcissism.

+In the Alternative DSM-5 model for personality disorders (AMPD), grandiosity is one out of two pathological personality traits required for a diagnosis of narcissistic personality disorder, with the other one being attention seeking.

 In bipolar disorder

 Grandiosity is a core diagnostic feature of the manic and hypomanic episodes of bipolar disorder type 1 and 2, respectively.
 The presentation varies across disorder type, but generally manifests as extreme self-confidence associated with a bold, proactive pursuit of certain (often unrealistic) goals, including writing a book, publicity-seeking over ideas or inventions devised without appropriate knowledge, experience or expertise, or taking major risks (e.g., in business or with finances) on the assumption that one cannot fail.

 In bipolar type 1, grandiosity can transition into full-blown delusions of grandeur (e.g., being a famous intellectual; having a special relationship with important world figures), often associated with other mood-congruent psychotic features.